 Total Submission Count For Each UFC Event Year On Year - For any year this allows you to see how many submissions were achieved on an event by event basis

-Submissions Per Fight Ratio For Each UFC Event Year On Year – The submissions per fight ratio allows us to consistently measure how often a submission is being achieved, this is shown as a percentage of the total fights so for example if there are 10 fights in an event and there is 1 submission then the submission per fight ratio is 10%.
-Obviously the best submissions like the Rear Naked Choke have the higher overall percentages
+Fights Finished Via Submission Year On Year - The submissions per fight percentage allows us to consistently measure how often a submission is being achieved, this is shown as a percentage of the total fights so for example if there are 10 fights in an event and there is 1 submission then the submission per fight percentage is 10%.
+We track this as an overall measure for all UFC events and individually for each submission.
+We use a percentage as it is a more accurate and meaningful measure than a total count (although we have that too of course), this way if there are 10 submissions in 40 fights it will rank more highly than if there are 11 submissions in 50 fights.
+Obviously the best submissions like the Rear Naked Choke have the higher overall percentages.

 Overall Submission Breakdown For All Time - This shows the best submissions as a percentage of all submissions achieved in all UFC events